Last Updated on December 2, 2021 by Ope Quadri

 The information you can find about a business on CAC database includes the business name, company’s registration number also known as RC Number, address of the company.

-How To Check If a Company Has CAC Registration Number (RC No)
+How To Check If a Company or business is Registered in Nigeria

 - Step 1: Head straight to CAC portal